anshu0007singh/Employee-Review-System/README.md

 Admin details for login : username anshusingh@gmail.com password : wizzenalum (In case of failure use the default id password provided in the user controller)
 ```
-AS the link can't be hosted  as provided in the question I am paisting the github link in hosting section also as it is in astreik it is mandatory.
+AS the link can't be hosted  as provided in the question I am pasting the github link in hosting section also as it is in astreik it is mandatory.
 ```